kubernetes/community/communication/marketing-team/role-handbooks/storytellers.md

 #### Idea Paths

-There is no one way to get into the kubernetes blog.
-Below are some options:
+There are multiple ways to successfully a Kubernetes blog.
+Here are some of the common paths to help you do so:

 * Pitch idea to the meeting or Open a [Contributor Comms Requests issue](https://github.com/kubernetes/community/issues